dkharazi/oldnotes/bayesian_inference/01_bayesian_and_frequentist_differences.md

 	2. Observed data is considered fixed values, but the model parameters are random variables
 		- i.e. the parameters are represented using distributions

+## Advantages Bayesian Inference
+1. Able to insert prior knowledge (priors) when there is a lack of data
+	- These priors will typically become irrelevant when the data better reflects the population
+	- This can happen when there is a small sample size or large sample size
+	- However, there is typically a smaller chance of having data reflecting the population when we have a small sample size, in comparison to when we have a large sample size
+2. Able to include an added level of uncertainty or randomness in estimates
+	- This can arguably better reflect the randomness that occurs in real world observations

 ## Different Methods of Inference
 - Example of Bayesian statistics: MCMC simulation
 - Example of Frequentist statistics: ML estimation